Wills for Heroes:

 - Be a resident of the State of Illinois

 - 18 years of age

 - Be an appropriate candidate for a simple will and/or power of attorney for healthcare or property, as determined through the intake process.
 Please note that individuals with an estimated net worth in excess of one million dollars may want to consult with a professional estate planner to discuss the tax ramifications of their estate plan.

 How do I sign up?

-Please contact The Chicago Bar Association by calling 312-554-2130 or by emailing email@example.com.
-After an initial intake to determine if you are eligible for the program, you will be connected with a volunteer attorney via email within 2 business days for further scheduling.
+Please contact The Chicago Bar Association by calling 312-554-2130 or by emailing firstname.lastname@example.org.
+After an initial intake to determine if you are eligible for the program, you will be connected with a volunteer attorney via email for further scheduling.

 How does the program work?

-After initial intake, you will be connected with a volunteer attorney via email within 2 business days, and from there, will schedule an appointment at mutually convenient time.
-The attorney will send you a questionnaire in preparation for the appointment.
+After initial intake, you will be connected with a volunteer attorney via email, and from there, will schedule an appointment at mutually convenient time.
+You will receive a questionnaire to complete in preparation for the appointment.
 During the appointment, the attorney will walk you through the execution of your estate plan documents.
 Please note: to comply with Illinois law, you must sign your estate plan documents in front of a Notary Public and witnesses via audio-visual communication technology (e.g. Zoom, Skype, Facetime) with the assistance of the attorney.